Welcome to Nursery

 We are now also focusing on mark making in Nursery.
 This ranges from mopping the floor outside to writing our names on our pictures.
 Santa will be busy as the Nursery children all write him a letter every day and post it in his post box in our mark making area.

 The children still enjoy playing outside on the Astroturf and particularly enjoy jumping in the muddy puddles and making ‘fires’ with the leaves on our school grounds.
 Inside the Nursery the children are all confident in accessing the areas of provision and explore really well.
 They have also achieved a huge milestone as they sit down for the register every morning.

 The children enjoyed their visit from Santa’s elf who delivered a Christmas tree and lots of fun activities for them to do in Nursery.
 We have also been singing lots in preparation for our Christmas sing along.

 Well done to everyone in Nursery another amazing half term!
 The children have made huge progress in their confidence and independence.

-I wish everyone a Merry Christmas and a well-deserved rest and we look forward to welcoming eleven new children in the New Year.
+I wish everyone a Merry Christmas and a well-deserved rest.

 Nursery Autumn Term 1 Blog